syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Getting-Started.md

 ---
 layout: post
-title: Getting Started with in Color Picker Palette control | Syncfusion
+title: Getting Started in WPF Color Picker Palette control | Syncfusion
 description: Learn here about getting started with Syncfusion WPF colorPickerPalette control and more details about the control features.
 platform: WPF
 control: colorPickerPalette